What was it that made the Sermon on the Mount so memorable?

 To emphasize the deception that abounds when religious deceivers are active, Jesus continued: “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven.”

-Even those who might claim allegiance to the Christian way could be left out in the final judgment.
+Even those who might claim allegiance to Christ could be left out in the final judgment.
 Jesus added, “Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name, and in your name drive out demons and perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’” (verses 21–23).

 When Jesus said these things, He was surrounded by spiritual charlatans, hypocrites, and selfish, politically motivated individuals.
 His message was a penetrating one: It’s possible to claim to serve God, yet not be recognizable to Him.